dye784/Chat-App/README.md

 ### Features to Add
 1. Send only a few messages and allow scrolling to send queries to retreive more messages.
+2. Enzyme tests.
+3. Redux Thunk tests.
+4. Socket.io tests.
+5. New messages for each channel